 Bartik is a core theme in Drupal.
-As the default theme for Drupal 8, it serves as an instructive example of a well-developed responsive theme.
+As a default theme for Drupal, it serves as an instructive example of a well-developed responsive theme.
 In this tutorial, we'll tour and explore Bartik, identify its primary features, and explain the use case for the Bartik theme and what you can learn from it.

 Recognize Bartik theme and identify its primary features.
 Explain the use cases for Bartik and what you can learn from it.